-The Company has in place a majority voting policy consistent with the Neo Exchange Inc. (the "NEO Exchange") requirements.
+The Company has in place a majority voting policy consistent with the Cboe Canada (the "Cboe Canada Exchange," formerly known as the Neo Exchange Inc.) requirements.

 In an uncontested election of directors of the Company, each director should be elected by the vote of a majority of the shares represented in person or by proxy at the shareholders meeting convened for such election of directors.
 Accordingly, if any nominee for the Board receives a greater number of votes "withheld" from his or her election than votes "for" such election, that director shall promptly tender his or her resignation to the chair of the Board following the meeting of shareholders at which the director was elected.